nerissacooney/ulises.us/_posts/2017-02-08-no-2-intimacy.md

 14 1/2 x 19 3/4 in
 Edition of 5 + 2 AP

-In addition to "May 1st," Hayes presents a new public work entitled, "Beyond the moon is Lesbos, you told me", a series of texts posted in public space in Philadelphia that addresses both the present political moment and the linguistic and psychic terrain of the outburst.
+In addition to "May 1st," Hayes presents a new public work entitled, "Beyond the moon is Lesbos, you told me," a series of texts posted in public space in Philadelphia addressesing both the present political moment and the linguistic and psychic terrain of the outburst.

 ### Badlands Unlimited, "New Lovers"